Achieve both an MBBS and BSc qualification in this dual award degree, with direct contact with patients from the very start.

 - Surgery and Anaesthesia

-There is a dedicated Pathology unit at the start of the fifth year which covers essential clinical pathology followed by ten clinical specialties:
+There is a dedicated Pathology unit at the start of the fifth year which covers essential clinical pathology followed by a variety of clinical specialties:

 - Critical care